DmitryEfimenko/ssr-with-i18n/article/part-2.md

 Prerequisite 2.
 Understand the Angular REQUEST injection token

 ### Prerequisite 1.
 Why Do We Need cookie-parser?
-ngx-translate-cache library is in charge of creating a cookie in the client when a user selects language.
+The *ngx-translate-cache* library is in charge of creating a cookie in the client when a user selects the language.
 By default (although it can be configured) the cookie is named `lang`.
 In the upcoming solutions we'll need a way to access this cookie on the server.
 By default we can access the information we need from the `req.headers.cookie` object in any of the Express request handlers.
 The value would look something like this:

 ```
 lang=en; other-cookie=other-value